 Create custom nodes

-This guide contains the basic instructions you can follow to create a custom node to use within Juturna pipelines.
-Other than an overview of how to assemble all the pieces to design useful custom components, this document will offer the required steps to create a custom processing node called RedCatDetector. a proc node in charge of using a custom YOLO model to detect the presence of a red cat in any input images.
+This guide contains the basic instructions you can follow to create custom nodes to use within Juturna pipelines.
+Other than an overview of how to assemble all the pieces to design useful custom components, this document will offer the required steps to create a node called RedCatDetector, a processing node in charge of using a custom YOLO model to detect the possible presence of red cats in any input image.

 Setup the environment